2020 ROUTE OVERVIEW

 Following the very best and off-beat cycling routes each nation has to offer, the race places emphasis on cultural identity and historic locations unique to Celtic heritage.

 Riders will start in Cornwall, famed for its wild moorland, sprawling coastline and jagged ascents – best served early on in the race when legs are fresh and hungry for climbs.
-Cycling through areas of outstanding natural beauty and ancient Celtic history, riders will journey west to the furthest point on the British Isles – Lands End.
+Cycling through areas of outstanding natural beauty and ancient Celtic history, riders will journey south west to Lands End.
 From there the route north-east will have riders hugging the coastline, soaking up fresh sea air and visiting fishing ports such as Padstow, along with the famed Tintagel Castle and its links to the legend of King Arthur.

 The route passes through the English ‘Celtic Corridor’ visiting world famous Glastonbury Tor and spectacular Cheddar Gorge before heading over the Severn Bridge and into the home of Dragons – Wales.

-Journeying through South Wales, riders will climb through the Brecon Beacons, with epic views, river valleys and ancient forests on their way west.
-The route takes in the Pembrokeshire coastline and travels to the furthest point west – the ancient Celtic city of St Davids.
+Journeying through South Wales, riders make their way along the south coast with epic views, river valleys and ancient forests on their way west.
+The route takes in the Pembrokeshire and travels to the furthest point west – the ancient Celtic city of St Davids.
 A short spin north and riders will reach the ferry point at Fishguard.

 Into Ireland, the route explores the west of the Emerald Isle offering stunning scenery, villages tucked away in the rolling countryside, bustling coastal towns and of course Guinness.
 Standing stones and monuments can be found along the route.
 Heading onto the Dingle Peninsula, home to the most western point in Ireland, riders will climb the revered Conor Pass before heading east across country to the Wicklow Mountains and then onto Dublin for the final ferry crossing.